 The Competition Commission of Singapore (“CCS”) was established on 1 January 2005 to administer and enforce the Competition Act (the “Act”) 2004.
 On 1 April 2018, CCS was renamed the Competition and Consumer Commission of Singapore (“CCCS”) and took on an additional function of administering the Consumer Protection (Fair Trading) Act 2003.
-In relation to the Act, besides investigating and enforcing against practices that have an adverse effect on competition in Singapore, CCCS also represents Singapore in respect of competition matters in the international arena.
-In addition, CCCS has a statutory duty to advise the government or other public authority on national needs and policies in respect of competition matters generally.
+In relation to the Act, besides investigating and enforcing against practices that have an adverse effect on competition in Singapore, CCCS also represents Singapore in respect of competition matters and consumer protection matters in the international arena.
+In addition, CCCS has a statutory duty to advise the government, any public authority or any consumer protection organisation on national needs and policies in respect of competition matters and consumer protection matters generally.

 The functions and duties of the CCCS are to:

 a.
 Maintain and enhance efficient market conduct and promote overall productivity, innovation, and competitiveness of markets in Singapore;

 b.
 Eliminate or control practices having adverse effect on competition in Singapore;

 c.
 Promote and sustain competition in markets in Singapore;

 d.
 Promote a strong competitive culture and environment throughout the economy in Singapore;

 e.
 Act internationally as the national body representative of Singapore in respect of competition matters and consumer protection matters;

 f.
 Promote fair trading practices among suppliers and consumers and enable consumers to make informed purchasing decisions in Singapore;